georgepar/grnet_guide/README.md

 2. Create a source dir in /work2/pa18/geopar/${YOUR_NAME}.
 This is where your data are kept.
 3. scp or rsync your data in /work2/pa18/geopar/${YOUR_NAME}.

-As you read in the docs you are not supposed to run your jobs from /users.
+As you read in the docs you are not supposed to run your jobs (data) from /users.
+All data should be in work2.
 If you did not read this RTFM before continuing.

 ## Step 2: Creating a batch job